arun-qikfox/vibesdk/container/workerd/README.md

 `npm run build:worker` before building the container image so the latest bundle is available at that path.

+## Compatibility Date

+`service.capnp` specifies a `compatibilityDate`.
+Always ensure this matches the maximum date supported by the bundled `workerd` binary (check with `workerd --version`).
+If the date is newer than what `workerd` understands, Cloud Run will fail to start the container.

 ## Replacing Stubs with Real Implementations

 Each stub exports the minimum surface area required by the existing worker code